 - Nutritional brewer’s yeast (not baker’s yeast) - 1 tsp for every 30 pounds of body weight

-- A tablespoon of any supportive organ or glandular meat (ie if your animal has organ issues, choose organ. glandular (like adrenal, thyroid, lymph) = glands)
+- A tablespoon of any supportive organ or glandular meat (ie if your animal has organ issues, choose organ.
+If glandular, like adrenal, thyroid, lymph, choose glands) We are currently working with Glacier Grown to provide organ meats in their freshest form.

-- Unpasteurized fermented raw goat’s milk – packed full of good belly bacteria that aids in digestion & builds immunity 1-8 TBS
+- Unpasteurized fermented raw goat’s milk – packed full of good belly bacteria that aids in digestion & builds immunity 1-8 TBS, depending on weight.

 -Budwig Diet supplement (see recipe below or google “Budwig Diet Truth about Pet Food”)